-Anatomy, given how huge a subject it is, is often one of the first proper challenges you’ll face in med school.
-Anatomy games however?
+Anatomy and physiology, given how huge a subject it is, is often one of the first proper challenges you’ll face in med school.
+A&P games however?
 Add a little bit of spice to your study sessions.

 Sadly my scores playing these games were anything but perfect.
-But then anatomy was a couple of years ago for me now!
+But then A&P was a couple of years ago for me now!

 University of Minnesota’s Web Anatomy